 Investing Is Hard

-Let us reconcile these two data points from two different news sources at the onset of the Corona virus pandemic.
+Let us reconcile these two data points from two different news sources at the onset of COVID.

 The US economy lost 20.5 million jobs in April, the Bureau of Labor Statistics said Friday — by far the most sudden and largest decline since the government began tracking the data in 1939.